Cityscape of Lexington, Kentucky: New development

-Construction on Main+Rose was completed in 2007, featuring 96 residential condominiums with 25000 sqft for retail ventures including Jimmy John's and Dunkin' Donuts.
+Construction on Main+Rose was completed in 2007, featuring 96 residential condominiums with 25000 sqft for retail ventures.
 The site, at 337 East Main, was formerly the Downtown Motor Inn, abandoned in the mid-1980s.
-It was slated to become a Days Inn franchise.

 In 2006 renovation and new construction began on the Nunn Building.
 The Nunn Building was originally constructed in 1917 for the Lexington Herald.
 The original structure has been remodeled with a new addition completed in 2007 to provide 26 residential lofts condominiums.